 Applicants are encouraged to contact individual programs for more information regarding each institution and program's eligibility requirements.

-Only residency site that are affiliated with a school or college of optometry that is accredited by the Accreditation Council on Optometric Education (ACOE) may participate in ORMatch.
+Only residency sites that are affiliated with a school or college of optometry that is accredited by the Accreditation Council on Optometric Education (ACOE) may participate in ORMatch.
 Furthermore, all programs must be accredited by ACOE to participate in ORMatch, except as noted below.

 An exception is provided that allows for programs without accreditation to participate in ORMatch provided the program genuinely pursues accreditation during its first year of training.
 To substantiate this pursuit, unaccredited programs must satisfy one of the following conditions in order to register to participate in ORMatch: